 Meeting Minutes

+Entity votes serve as recommendations to the Parent Entity and must be so recorded in meeting minutes (and status reports, see templates in Appendices 7 and 8).

 Meeting minutes for all Entities shall be posted by the Stakeholder Relations no later than 5:00 PM ET five business days after the meeting.

+Agenda Items

+7.2.1 Advisory Committee

+The Advisory Committee will provide policy input related to topics such as FERC filings, Board requests, Tariff changes, etc.

+The Advisory Committee should consider for its agenda decisions at lower Entity levels if they involve the following:

+Items approved or defeated by a vote closer than 60/40 percent, including a tie vote, excluding abstentions.

+Decisions impacting policy, market design or strategic priorities.

+Minority positions submitted to the Advisory Committee.

+Main Parent Entities

+The Main Parent Entity should consider for its agenda any motion voted on by a subordinate Entity.
+Minority positions may be submitted to the Main Parent Entity;

-Agenda Item/Late Motion
+7.2.3 Late Motion

 If motions are not provided to Voting Members within the prescribed time frames, action may be taken on the motion during the meeting after securing an affirmative 2/3 majority of votes cast vote to take up the motion.

 Determining Eligible Voters and Maintaining Voting List Accuracy